Cyber Operations in Antagonistic Environments

 Week 40End week

-A bachelor’s degree with a minimum of 180 credits, including a minimum of 90 credits in the field of defence, crisis management and security, alternatively, a bachelor’s degree in Engineering or equivalent.Place of study
+A bachelor’s degree with a minimum of 180 credits, including a minimum of 90 credits in the field of defence, crisis management and security, alternatively, a bachelor’s degree in Engineering or equivalent.Form of teaching

 Department of Military StudiesType